 Right in the middle of changing a word, my foster kitty decided to attack.

-The swirling icon of doom assured me that her pounce had hit the bulls eye.
-Once the swirl’s hypnotic effect wore off, it took all of one second to realize that my query had been sent—mid-change and without a final edit.
+The swirling cursor of doom assured me that her pounce had hit the bulls eye.
+Once the swirl’s hypnotic effect wore off, it took all of one second to realize that my query had been sent—mid-change, and without a final edit.

-At that point, I figured that all illusion of professionalism had tucked tail and fled, so I hurriedly replied back and explained that my cat had sent the query and that here’s what that line should have said and btw, “can I interview you for my site.”
+At that point, I figured that all illusion of professionalism had tucked tail and fled, so I hurriedly replied back and explained that my cat had sent the query, and here’s what that line should have said.

 Yeah, there wasn’t really any good recovery from that, so I just figured I’d go for it.